awsdocs/aws-security-hub-user-guide/doc_source/controls-findings-create-update.md

 ## `ProductFields` details for control findings<a name="control-findings-asff-productfields"></a>

-The `ProductFields` attribute in ASFF includes additional details about findings generated by security checks of controls\.

-For findings generated by security checks, `ProductFields` includes the following fields:
+When Security Hub runs security checks and generates control findings, the `ProductFields` attribute in ASFF includes the following fields:

+`ArchivalReasons:0/Description`
+Describes why Security Hub has archived existing findings\.
+For example, Security Hub archives existing findings when you disable a control or standard and when you turn [consolidated control findings](#consolidated-control-findings) on or off\.

+`ArchivalReasons:0/ReasonCode`
+Provides the reason why Security Hub has archived existing findings\.
+For example, Security Hub archives existing findings when you disable a control or standard and when you turn [consolidated control findings](#consolidated-control-findings) on or off\.

 `StandardsGuideArn` or `StandardsArn`
 The ARN of the standard associated with the control\.
 For the CIS AWS Foundations Benchmark standard, the field is `StandardsGuideArn`\.
 For PCI DSS and AWS Foundational Security Best Practices standards, the field is `StandardsArn`\.
+These fields are removed in favor of `Compliance.AssociatedStandards` if you turn on [consolidated control findings](#consolidated-control-findings)\.

 `StandardsGuideSubscriptionArn` or `StandardsSubscriptionArn`
 The ARN of the account's subscription to the standard\.
 For the CIS AWS Foundations Benchmark standard, the field is `StandardsGuideSubscriptionArn`\.
 For the PCI DSS and AWS Foundational Security Best Practices standards, the field is `StandardsSubscriptionArn`\.
+These fields are removed if you turn on [consolidated control findings](#consolidated-control-findings)\.

 `RuleId` or `ControlId`
 The identifier of the control\.
 For the CIS AWS Foundations Benchmark standard, the field is `RuleId`\.
-For the PCI DSS and AWS Foundational Security Best Practices standards, the field is `ControlId`\.
+For other standards, the field is `ControlId`\.
+These fields are removed in favor of `Compliance.SecurityControlId` if you turn on [consolidated control findings](#consolidated-control-findings)\.

 `RecommendationUrl`
 The URL to the remediation information for the control\.
+This field is removed in favor of `Remediation.Recommendation.Url` if you turn on [consolidated control findings](#consolidated-control-findings)\.

 `RelatedAWSResources:0/name`
 The name of the resource associated with the finding\.